 - avoid or limit alcohol and other substances

 Tips for managing daily tasks

-A number of strategies can help manage when it becomes difficult to think clearly.
+Several strategies may help when it becomes difficult to think clearly.

-Avoiding distractions: When possible, find a quiet space to concentrate on tasks, and take regular breaks to help with focus.
+- Avoid distractions: When possible, find a quiet space to concentrate on tasks and take regular breaks to help focus.

 Strategies to help with memory and concentration can make the situation more manageable in cases where brain fog is part of a long-term condition.

 A person should see a doctor if they:

 - have other symptoms that may indicate an underlying medical condition

 - notice that brain fog has started or worsened suddenly or significantly